-Whether you're buying a house or looking for an insurance policy to cover home renovations, ensuring you have the right home and contents insurance is a must to protect your investment.
+Home insurance can save you a lot of money and trouble.
+Whether you're buying your first home or looking for an insurance policy to cover home renovations, insuring both your home's exterior and your possessions is always a good idea.
 Follow our comprehensive guide for everything you need to know about home and contents insurance.

 Find the right home insurance at a price you can afford

 Think about the total value of rebuilding or replacing what you own, plus any additional cover you need, such as for accidental damage to furnishings and protection of personal items when you’re away from home.
 You’ll also need to consider the amount of any claim you’re willing and able to pay yourself, which will form the excess.
 In essence, you need to consider whether the policy provides suitable cover for your specific needs at a price you can afford.

 You'll need to see whether the accidental damage clause in your insurance policy covers both damage to the building – e.g. windows, external structure, plumbing and pipework, toilets and sinks – and home contents, e.g. a broken TV or sofa.
 Accidental damage typically won't cover damage caused by pets, or damage to items that are routinely used outside the home, such as your bike.

 Shop around for the best deal on home and contents insurance

 Homeowners are more likely to shop around for their insurance than a bank account, mobile phone contract, loan or mortgage, according to the Association of British Insurers (ABI), showing how competitive the marketplace for home and contents insurance has become.
 Use comparison websites or check around five individual suppliers before committing to a policy to ensure you get the best cover for you at the best price.